pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ## Help us please

 You know you've got thoughts.
-Please do speak them out loud as words
+Please do speak them out loud as words to someone, and to us, if possible

 + LinkedIn > [pelavarre](https://www.linkedin.com/in/pelavarre)<br>
 + Mastodon > [pelavarre](https://social.vivaldi.net/@pelavarre)<br>